renyl/playa/README.markdown

        />
     </ul>

-Only the +url+ attribute is used if an object literal is passed in the value array.
-If you would like to use some other attribute (+image+, perhaps), you are more than welcome.
+Only the `url` attribute is used if an object literal is passed in the value array.
+If you would like to use some other attribute (`image`, perhaps), you are more than welcome.

 ### defining playlists with html